In rides a knight

 2006 - We lost 3-2 to 1.
 FC Kaiserslautern in Liechtenstein.
 Jermaine Pennant played his first reds game, while Robbie Fowler came on as a substitute for the injured Luis García, who had previously replaced him!
 Pepe Reina played some of the game in midfield, while our goals were scored by García and Craig Bellamy.

-2017 – Left-back Andrew Robertson played his first reds game as we won 3-0 at Hertha BSC Berlin in a game staged to celebrate both clubs’ 125th anniversaries.
-Dominic Solanke, Gini Wijnaldum and Mo Salah were all on target.
+2017 – Left-back Andy Robertson played his first reds game as we won 3-0 at Hertha BSC Berlin in a game staged to celebrate both clubs’ 125th anniversaries.
+Dominic Solanke, Gini Wijnaldum and Mohamed Salah were all on target.

 Back to Norway